JustinGrote/terraform-azurerm-azure-function-powershell/README.md

 - [Limitations](#limitations)

 <!-- /TOC -->

+# Requirements
+* Terraform 0.12+
+* (If using Azure Key Vault): Az CLI installed and available in PATH

 # Examples
 _Note_: These examples are additive and show the power of terraform.
 If you start with "Test Deployment" and then change it to "Large Deployment" and keep the same module name, Terraform will only implement the differences